Beauvoir (Biloxi, Mississippi)

-The estate was purchased in 1873 by the planter Samuel Dorsey.
-After his death in 1875, his widow, Sarah Dorsey, learned that Davis was facing difficulties.
-She invited him to visit at the plantation and offered him a cottage near the main house, where he could live and work at his memoirs.
-He ended up living there the rest of his life with his wife, Varina Howell Davis, and his youngest daughter, Varina Anne Davis (known as "Winnie").
+Samuel Dorsey, a planter, purchased the estate in 1873.
+After Dorsey died in 1875, his widow, Sarah Dorsey, learned that Davis was facing difficulties.
+Dorsey invited Davis to visit the plantation, offering him a cottage near the main house where he could live and work on his memoirs.
+Davis ended up living there the rest of his life with his wife, Varina Davis, and his youngest daughter, Varina Anne Davis (known as "Winnie").

-Ill with cancer in 1878, Sarah Ellis Dorsey remade her will, bequeathing Beauvoir to Jefferson Davis and making Winnie the residuary legatee, inheriting after her father died.
-The three Davises lived at Beauvoir until former President Davis' death in 1889.
+Ill with cancer in 1878, Dorsey remade her will, bequeathing Beauvoir to Jefferson Davis and making Winnie the residuary legatee, inheriting after her father died.
+The three Davises lived at Beauvoir until Jefferson Davis died in 1889.
 Varina and Winnie moved to New York City in 1891.